 Now, something that Ray has that Walk the Line lacks is Ray Charles' frequently superlative music.
 Cash's rhythms are catchy, but they – at least those played in the film – become repetitive rather rapidly.
 On the other hand, Walk the Line offers something that Ray sorely lacks: star power.

-In Ray, Jamie Foxx does a convincing imitation of Ray Charles’ mannerisms, voice, and quirky walk, but Joaquin Phoenix and Reese Witherspoon, as Johnny Cash and June Carter, go beyond mere imitations to create full-blooded, vitally compelling characters.
-Also, while Foxx only lip-synched to original recordings of Charles’ songs, it’s Phoenix’s and Witherspoon’s singing voices we hear in Walk the Line.
-Together, they lift Walk the Line above the level of myriad musical biopics that Hollywood has been cranking out since movies started to talk (and sing).
+In Ray, Jamie Foxx does a convincing imitation of Ray Charles' mannerisms, voice, and quirky walk, but Joaquin Phoenix and Reese Witherspoon, as Johnny Cash and June Carter, go beyond mere imitations to create full-blooded, vitally compelling characters.
+Also, while Foxx only lip-synched to original recordings of Charles' songs, it's Phoenix's and Witherspoon's singing voices we hear in Walk the Line.
+Together, they lift the film above the level of myriad musical biopics that Hollywood has been cranking out since movies started to talk (and sing).

 As June Carter, Cash's friend, professional partner, part-time lover, and later wife, Reese Witherspoon displays an engaging combination of inner strength and vulnerability that adds some much needed complexity to her basically subordinate role.
 For his part, Joaquin Phoenix – though he looks nothing like the much taller and meaner-looking Johnny Cash – imbues his talented but disturbed singer with such verve that he makes one forget how poorly delineated his character truly is.

-For my non-trained ears (after watching the film, I listened to a handful of Johnny Cash recordings online), Phoenix sounds remarkably like the actual Cash.
+To my non-trained ears (after watching the film, I listened to a handful of Johnny Cash recordings online), Phoenix sounds remarkably like the actual Cash.
 As a plus, the two stars exude great chemistry in their scenes together, especially those onstage, thus making their mostly platonic romance feel more genuine than what is offered in the screenplay.

 Had the filmmakers decided to leave sentiment aside to focus instead on the grittiness of Cash's life and music, Walk the Line would have been at the very worst a solid, good film.
 Unfortunately, they opted for the safe way out.
 As it stands, Walk the Line is a must-see movie not because it is an example of quality filmmaking but because it offers two capable performers in top form.